Van Gogh Museum is an art museum dedicated to the 19th-century painter Vincent Van Gogh and his contemporaries.

 A local art expert takes you around during this two-hour guided tour and shows Van Gogh’s masterpieces on display in the museum.

-After the tour is over, you are free to stay on and enjoy the world’s most extensive collection of Van Gogh paintings.
+After the tour, you can stay on and enjoy the world’s most extensive collection of Van Gogh paintings.

-You can either opt for a small group tour (maximum of eight visitors) or a private tour.
+You can opt for a small group tour (maximum of eight visitors) or a private one.

 Combos or bundles are a great way to save money – they are usually 10 to 15% cheaper than if you booked the experiences individually.

-Another reason combo tours are pretty popular among visitors to Amsterdam is that the tourist attractions are nearby.
+Another reason combo tours are popular among Amsterdam visitors is that the tourist attractions are nearby.

 For instance, did you know that only 300 meters (985 feet) separate the Van Gogh Museum and Rijksmuseum.